-From the architect.
+Text description provided by the architects.
 In past 60 years, as information technology progressively changed, in Japan, our housing industry has rapidly adjusted to it.
 This “forced adjustment” to our society has caused a transformation of our traditional lifestyle, and housing space has been often talked by “nLDK” ; n (number of private rooms) L (living) D (dining) K (kitchen).
 The concept of nLDK is to describe how much value your house has.
 The spatial flexibility and relationship (private and public) among n, L, D, and K are separated and lost, and as a result, “function” started to walk alone.

 Our proposal to these two houses, “WITH” and “BEAT” are to try to re-consider and re-organize a quality of relationship of nLDK to re-adjust to a current and a future lifestyle.